 Parents and Guardians,

-Over the next year and a half, you will hear more about the "Common Core" and how our State curriculum will begin a transition to include new Common Core State Standards.
-Eventually, the STAR test will be replaced in the Spring of 2015 by new, more advanced assessments.
-If you would like to learn more, here is a resource guide for parents from the California State Department of Education to help introduce you to the Common Core Standards and ways you can help support your students' education outside the classroom.
+By now, I am sure you have heard the words "Common Core" and how our State curriculum has transitioned to include new Common Core State Standards.
+This Spring of 2015 marks the first official year when all schools will administer new, more advanced, computerized, online assessments (also called the SBAC).
+If this is new to you, and you would like to learn more, here is a website with some information for parents, y otra en Español, to help introduce you to the Common Core Standards and ways you can help support your students' education outside the classroom.

 Hart District's "What's Good in Education"